sCrypt-Inc/mina-wordle/README.md

 # Mina zkApp: Wordle

-Zero-knowledge Wordle powered by snarkyjs from Mina
+Zero-knowledge Wordle powered by snarkyjs from Mina.
+Includes both non-recursive and recursive implementation.

+>⚠️ This currently depends on a local version of snarkyjs / `main` branch: https://github.com/o1-labs/snarkyjs

 ## How to build